 We grant options to purchase our common stock to our employees and directors under our Amended and Restated 2004 Stock Incentive Plan.
 Additionally, we have outstanding stock options that were granted under our 2000 General Stock Incentive Plan.
-The benefits provided under both of these plans requires stock-based compensation for an award of equity instruments, including stock options and employee stock purchase rights, issued to employees to be recognized as a cost in the consolidated financial statements.
-The cost of these awards is measured according to the grant date fair value of the stock award and is recognized over the period during which an employee is required to provide service in exchange for the award, which is usually the vesting period.
+The benefits provided under both of these plans requires stock-based compensation for an award of equity instruments, including stock options and employee stock purchase rights issued to employees to be recognized as a cost in the consolidated financial statements.
+The cost of these awards is measured according to the grant date fair value of the stock award and is recognized on a straight-line basis over the period during which an employee is required to provide service in exchange for the award, which is usually the vesting period.
+We occasionally issue employee performance based stock options, the vesting of which is subsequently based on a determination made by the Company's board of directors as to the achievement of certain corporate objectives.
+The grant date of such awards is the date on which our board of directors makes its determination.
+For periods preceding the grant date, the cost of these awards is measured according to their fair value at each reporting date.
 In the absence of an observable market price for the stock award, the grant date fair value of the award would be based upon a valuation methodology that takes into consideration various factors, including the exercise price of the award, the expected term of the award, the current price of the underlying shares, the expected volatility of the underlying share price, the expected dividends on the underlying shares and the risk-free interest rate.